The Carnotaurus was discovered in 1984, by Jose Bonaparte, an Argentinian paleontologist.

 The Carnotaurus got its scientific name Carnotaurus sastrei in 1985, from Jose Bonaparte.

-The holotype skeleton for the Carnotaurus is MACN-CH 894 and is the only skeleton of a Carnotaurus found to date.
+The holotype skeleton for the Carnotaurus is MACN-CH 894 and it is currently the only skeleton of a Carnotaurus to be discovered.

 The name Carnotaurus is pronounced: "kahrn-uh-TAWR-us".

 The Carnotaurus was part of a group of dinosaurs known as theropods.